MizzleDK/Mizuu/TRANSLATING.md

 </plurals>
 ```

 Some languages include words for many different quantities.
+You may add or remove these quantities to match the specific language.
 Valid quantities are: "zero", "one", "two", "few", "many", "other".

  [1]: https://github.com/MizzleDK/Mizuu/fork
  [2]: https://github.com/MizzleDK/Mizuu/blob/master/res/values/strings.xml